-The center emphasizes the importance of critical infrastructure networks, their interrelationships and analysis, and expands upon scientific and management network tools for decision-making.

-The center team is multidisciplinary and multicultural and at present consists of students from four different continents.
+The center emphasizes the importance of critical infrastructure networks, their modeling, and analysis, and at the same time expands upon scientific network tools for decision-making.
+The center team is multidisciplinary and multicultural and at present consists of doctoral students from three different countries.